 DHT11 Sensor With Raspberry PI and Python

-Last Updated on 2nd September 2023 by peppe8o
+Last Updated on 9th November 2024 by peppe8o

 Another common sensor, with a similar name, is the DHT22.
-The difference between DHT11 and DHT22 is that the DHT22 is the more expensive version, but allows better humidity measuring range (from 0 to 100% with 2-5% accuracy), while the DHT11 real humidity range is from 20 to 80% with 5% accuracy.
+The difference between DHT11 and DHT22 is that the DHT22 is the more expensive version, but allows a better humidity measuring range (from 0 to 100% with 2-5% accuracy), while the DHT11 real humidity range is from 20 to 80% with 5% accuracy.

 What We Need

-As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if continue with the project or remove them from the shopping cart.
+As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if to continue with the project or remove them from the shopping cart.
 So, hardware will be only:

-- Raspberry PI Zero W (including proper power supply or using a smartphone micro usb charger with at least 3A) or newer Raspberry PI Board
+- Raspberry PI Computer Board (including proper power supply or using a smartphone micro USB charger with at least 3A)

 - high speed micro SD card (at least 16 GB, at least class 10)

-- Dupont Wiring
+- Dupont wirings

-- DHT11 Temperature / Humidity sensor
+- DHT11 sensor or module

 Step-by-Step Procedure

-Wiring Diagram
+Raspberry PI and DHT11 Wiring Diagram

 Install OS (Raspberry PI OS Lite)